Kuwait–Philippines relations

 Kuwait–Philippines relations refers to the bilateral ties of Kuwait and the Philippines.
+Kuwait has an embassy in Manila, while the Philippines has an embassy in Kuwait City.

 History

 Kuwait was recognized by the Philippines in September 1961, three months after it gained independence.
 Formal diplomatic relations would be established between the two countries on January 17, 1979.
 The Philippines established an embassy in Kuwait in 1979.

 The Philippines was part of the United States-led coalition to liberate Kuwait from Iraqi control during the Gulf War in 1991.
 Kuwait then opened an embassy in Manila on May 24, 1996.

 Economic relations

 Trade

 Trade between Kuwait and the Philippines amounted to $779 million in 2015 with the balance of trade favoring Kuwait.
 Kuwaiti investments in the Philippines are primarily agricultural in nature.
 In 1981, a bid by Philippine firms to build a $300 million highway to connect Kuwait to Baghdad, Iraq was highly publicized.

 Labor

 Around 250 thousand Filipinos, 65 percent of which are domestic helpers, works in Kuwait according to the Philippine embassy in 2018.
 Domestic workers from the Philippines along with migrants from Sri Lanka and India began to settle in Kuwait in the 1970s.
 Reports of humans rights abuses against migrant workers in Kuwait including Filipinos remains a concern of the Philippines.

 Alleged cases of abuse and rape has led to Filipinos making a petition to their government to ban the deployment of domestic help to Kuwait in 2013.
 The petition has collected at least 10 thousand signatures.